emperorpenguincat/Public-Writeups/UniVsThreats CTF 2025/domain_info/README.md

 ![image](https://github.com/user-attachments/assets/7d7d94fc-3833-4aec-a8c4-c692e2a4a324)

 The php script's output indicated an error regarding the null argument because we did not specify any commands in the `?cmd` parameter.
-This indicates that the command was successfully injected.
+This shows that the command was successfully injected.

 ![image](https://github.com/user-attachments/assets/d31e6ea9-1e77-40e4-878a-14a1b37dbbb1)